 Substantially all of the Company's financial assets at amortized cost are short-term assets and from sources with low credit risk.
-The Company will continue to monitor its financial assets measured at amortized cost and counterparty risk.
+The Company monitors its financial assets measured at amortized cost and counterparty risk.

 Due from and to brokers